-The Reserve Funding by WSSC® Threshold Funding Model (Minimum Funding).
+The Reserve Studies by Reserve Funding© Threshold Funding Model (Minimum Funding).
 The goal of this funding method is to keep the reserve cash balance above zero.
 This means that while each individual component may not be fully funded, the reserve balance overall does not drop below zero during the projected period.
 An association using this funding method must understand that even a minor reduction in a component's remaining useful life can result in a deficit in the reserve cash balance.

-The Reserve Funding by WSSC® Threshold Funding Model.
+The Reserve Studies by Reserve Funding © Threshold Funding Model.
 This method is based upon the cash flow funding concept.
 The minimum reserve cash balance in threshold funding, however, is set at a predetermined dollar amount (other than \$0).

-The Reserve Funding by WSSC® Current Assessment Funding Model.
+The Reserve Studies by Reserve Funding © Current Assessment Funding Model.
 This method is also based upon the cash flow funding concept.
 The initial reserve assessment is set at the association's current fiscal year funding level and a 30-year projection is calculated to illustrate the adequacy of the current funding over time.

-The Reserve Funding by WSSC® Component Funding Model.
+The Reserve Studies by Reserve Funding © Component Funding Model.
 This is a straight-line funding model.
 It distributes the cash reserves to individual reserve components and then calculates what the reserve assessment and interest contribution (minus taxes) should be, again by each reserve component.
 The current annual assessment is then determined by summing all the individual component assessments, hence the name "Component Funding Model".
 This is the most conservative funding model.
 It leads to or maintains the fully funded reserve position.
 The following details this calculation process.